-- If val = a[middle], the algorithm returns middle which is the correct answer. - If val < a[middle], a recursive call is made on the first half of the array (from left to middle-1).
+- If val = a[middle], the algorithm returns middle which is the correct answer. - If val < a[middle], a recursive call is made on the first half of the array (from left to middle 1).
 Because a is sorted, if val is in the array, it is in that half of the array, so we just need to prove that the recursive call returns the correct value.
 Notice that the first half of the array has less than n elements (it does not contain middle or anything to the right of middle, so it is clearly smaller by at least one element).
-Thus, by the inductive hypothesis, it returns the correct index or -1 if val is not in that part of the array.
-Therefore it returns the correct value. - The case for val > a[middle] is symmetric to the previous case and the details are left to the reader.
+Thus, by the inductive hypothesis, it returns the correct value. - The case for val > a[middle] is symmetric to the previous case and the details are left to the reader.